 So, where do we go from here?
 Well, we install green roofs!
 That’s what we do.

-I work with purple roofs, in comparison to traditional green roofs or blue-green roofs, but the ecologist in me honestly doesn’t care what kind of roof your install.
+I work with Purple Roofs in comparison to traditional green roofs or blue-green roofs, but the ecologist in me honestly doesn’t care what kind of roof you install.
 What matters is that we go from gray to green.
 I want my daughter to grow up in a world where kids can be outside in summer and where pollution isn’t making us sick.
 We have the technology to make this future possible, and it comes with a range of other benefits.
 Let’s change the world, one roof at a time!

 1. Laaidi K, Zeghnoun A, Dousset B, et al. The impact of heat islands on mortality in Paris during the August 2003 heat wave.
 Environ Health Perspect.
 2012;120(2):254-259. doi:10.1289/ehp.1103532